ArthurD19/ENSAI-2A-projet-info-groupe-9/README.md

 ```
 If you want to use our database, please ask us for the exact login information.
 If you wish to connect to your own database, you will need to modify the first 6 lines with the login information for your database (your own Postgresql service).

-## Initialising the database if necessary
+## :arrow_forward: Initialising the database if necessary

 If you wish to use our database, please do not reset it.
 Otherwise, please follow the instructions below to initialise or reset your database.